elatov/elatov.github.io/_posts/2012-06-25-vms-experiencing-high-latency-netapp-fas-6270.md

   </tr>
 </table>

 With this setup all the VMs from the ESX that resided on the NFS Datastores exported from the NetApp Array were experiencing high GAVG.
-Since this is NFS we don&#8217;t have DAVG or KAVG statistics.
+Since this is NFS we don't have DAVG or KAVG statistics.
 Looking at esxtop, this is what we saw:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/06/nfs_ds_latency_1.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/06/nfs_ds_latency_1.png']);"><img class="alignnone size-full wp-image-1717" title="nfs_ds_latency_1" src="http://virtuallyhyper.com/wp-content/uploads/2012/06/nfs_ds_latency_1.png" alt="nfs ds latency 1 VMs are Experiencing High Latency to NetApp FAS 6240" width="1268" height="404" /></a>

 Notice the GAVG for the to NFS datastore is ~25ms.
 We would consistently see 20-40ms of latency to array.
-Looking at the VM&#8217;s latency, we saw similar numbers:
+Looking at the VM's latency, we saw similar numbers:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/06/nfs_vm_latency_1.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/06/nfs_vm_latency_1.png']);"><img class="alignnone size-full wp-image-1716" title="nfs_vm_latency_1" src="http://virtuallyhyper.com/wp-content/uploads/2012/06/nfs_vm_latency_1.png" alt="nfs vm latency 1 VMs are Experiencing High Latency to NetApp FAS 6240" width="980" height="188" /></a>